SkArchon/synth-lottery-app/README.md

 So in summary in my opinion, centralization isnt bad as long as it is not the source of truth.
 I believe lots of other dapps (cryptokitties, etherscan, etc) does this.

+## Misc Notes

+The Draw is setup so that once its ongoing no one, not even the admin can influence any of the main components (Draw end time and ticket price).
+This is done by having a separate variable for the admin to set, which will be used to refresh the actual variable when a draw is run.
+The admin can change the active winning percentages right now(but this too can be changed if needed)

+Automatic converstions was looked at using the Uinswap router, however was not implemented due to lack of time.
+With this, with *enough* users buying tickets.
+The system could be truly self sustaining by taking a fee for LINK conversions.

 How to start projects
 1. Run `npm install` inside all three folders individually.